 Simple English definitions for legal terms

-Read a random definition: statement of claim
+Read a random definition: group litigation

 The Uniform Gifts to Minors Act, also known as UGMA, is a law that allows adults to give money or property to children without the need for a trust or complicated legal process.
 This money or property is held in a custodial account until the child reaches a certain age, usually 18 or 21, and can be used for their benefit in the meantime.
 It's a way for adults to give gifts to children in a simple and straightforward manner.